 When we were thrown into virtual learning in the spring, I tried to make Taco Tuesday work in a few different ways.
 I made at-home versions, and I also recorded myself giving clues.
 After playing around with different options, I have decided that THIS is absolutely the best one!
 This is the only way my students are able to compete against one another synchronously, as if we were together in class.
-I have added this virtual update to the editable templates, so please re-download your copy for your free exciting update.
+I have added this virtual update to ALL of my existing Taco Tuesday games as well as to the editable templates, so please re-download your copies for your free exciting updates!

 If you’re like most of the teachers in the world right now, you need more options for remote / hybrid learning, or even socially-distanced learning when in person.
 I know that planning synchronous lessons has been one of the most difficult aspects of remote and hybrid learning.
 That’s where this update comes in!
 I hope you love it!

 Below you will find a step by step VIDEO tutorial, as well as a simple written tutorial if you prefer that!